Introduction to Loro's Rich Text CRDT

 Background

-Loro is based on the Event Graph Walker (Eg-walker) algorithm proposed by Seph Gentle, but this algorithm cannot integrate the original version of Peritext.
+Loro is based on the Event Graph Walker (Eg-walker) algorithm proposed by Joseph Gentle, but this algorithm cannot integrate the original version of Peritext.
 This motivates us to create a new rich text algorithm.
 It is independent of the specific List CRDTs, thus working nicely with Eg-walker, and is developed on top of them to establish a rich text CRDT.

 Before diving into the algorithm of Loro's rich text CRDT, I'd like to briefly introduce Eg-walker and Peritext, and why Peritext cannot be used on Eg-walker.